 - Czajkowski, N., Kendler, K. S., Tambs, K., Røysamb, E., & Reichborn-Kjennerud, T. (2011).
 The structure of genetic and environmental risk factors for phobias in women.
 Psychological medicine, 41(9), 1987–1995. https://doi.org/10.1017/S0033291710002436

 - Bauerlein, M. (2010).
-The new Bibliophobes.
-ResearchGate. https://www.researchgate.net/publication/234673692_The_New_Bibliophobes
+The New Bibliophobes.
+Educational Horizons.
+Available from: https://www.researchgate.net/publication/234673692_The_New_Bibliophobes

 - Kaczkurkin, A. N., & Foa, E. B. (2015).
-Cognitive-behavioural therapy for anxiety disorders: an update on the empirical evidence.
+Cognitive-behavioral therapy for anxiety disorders: an update on the empirical evidence.
 Dialogues in clinical neuroscience, 17(3), 337–346. https://doi.org/10.31887/DCNS.2015.17.3/akaczkurkin

 - Hofmann S. G. (2007).
 Enhancing exposure-based therapy from a translational research perspective.
 Behaviour research and therapy, 45(9), 1987–2001. https://doi.org/10.1016/j.brat.2007.06.006